thoughtspot/thoughtspot.github.io/_admin/mobile/install-mobile.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Before you can use the mobile app, ask your IT group where you should download it, and which method of VPN (if any) you should use to access your ThoughtSpot cluster.
+Before you install the mobile app, ask your ThoughtSpot administrator where you should download it, and which method of VPN (if any) you should use to access your ThoughtSpot cluster.

-## Use VPN to access to your ThoughtSpot cluster (if necessary)
+## Use VPN to access to your ThoughtSpot cluster

 Use one of the following methods to securely access your cluster: